hwclass/jquery.responcy/README.md

 ## jquery.responcy 1.0.0

-Validates and deletes if input character value is a special char, digit or alphabetical by every char.

 It is designed to be worked with Bootstrap.
 Its equal plugin is interchange plugin for Foundation.

 ### usage (HTML)